Why timestamp conversion matters in debugging and APIs

 Timestamps appear in logs, JWT claims, API payloads, caches, schedulers, audit records, and database rows.
 A timestamp converter helps developers move quickly between Unix values, ISO strings, UTC views, and local time without guessing.

-It is especially helpful alongside JWT Decoder for token timing claims, JSON Formatter for payload review, URL Encoder/Decoder for callback debugging, and Hash Generator when verifying time-sensitive payload changes.
+It is especially helpful alongside JWT Decoder for token timing claims, JSON Formatter for payload review, URL Encoder & Decoder for callback debugging, and Hash Generator when verifying time-sensitive payload changes.
+The dedicated Timestamp Converter guide covers the most common debugging scenarios in more detail.

 Common timestamp conversion use cases